United Nations Convention on Contracts for the International Sale of Goods

 The CISG facilitates international trade by removing legal barriers among state parties (known as "Contracting States") and providing uniform rules that govern most aspects of a commercial transaction, such as contract formation, the means of delivery, parties' obligations, and remedies for breach of contract.
 Unless expressly excluded by the contract, the convention is automatically incorporated into the domestic laws of Contracting States and applies directly to a transaction of goods between their nationals.

 The CISG is rooted in two earlier international sales treaties first developed in 1930 by the International Institute for the Unification of Private Law (UNIDROIT).
 When neither convention garnered widespread global support, the United Nations Commission on International Trade Law (UNCITRAL) drew from the existing texts to develop the CISG in 1968.
 A draft document was submitted to the Conference on the International Sale of Goods held in Vienna, Austria in 1980.
 Following weeks of negotiation and modification, the CISG was unanimously approved and opened for ratification; it came into force on 1 January 1988 following ratification by 11 countries.

 The CISG is considered one of the greatest achievements of UNCITRAL and the "most successful international document" in unified international sales law, due to its parties representing "every geographical region, every stage of economic development and every major legal, social and economic system".
 Of the uniform law conventions, the CISG has been described as having "the greatest influence on the law of worldwide trans-border commerce", including among nonmembers.
 It is also the basis of the annual Willem C. Vis International Commercial Arbitration Moot, one of the largest and most prominent international moot court competitions in the world.

+CISG art.
+66 is a supplement to an inadequate Incoterms rule; CISG also coworks with Rome I and UCP 600 for standardization of the rules governing Letters of Credit to standardise transactions and benefit all parties and the maritime law about liability of the carrier.

 Adoption

-As of 5 May 2020, the following 95 states have ratified, acceded to, approved, accepted, or succeeded to the convention:
+As of 1 September 2025, the following 97 states have ratified, acceded to, or succeeded to the convention:

-The convention has been signed, but not ratified, by Ghana and Venezuela.
+The convention has been signed, but not ratified, by Ghana (11 April 1980) and Venezuela (28 September 1981).

+The former Yugoslavia had signed and ratified the Convention on 11 April 1980 and 27 March 1985, respectively.
+Bosnia and Herzegovina, Croatia, Slovenia and North Macedonia became parties by succession.

+Czechoslovakia had signed and ratified the Convention on 1 September 1981 and 5 March 1990, respectively.
+The Czech Republic and Slovakia became parties by succession.